Board of Directors

 Soulidifly’s mission is to support multigenerational, multiethnic voices and stories from throughout history.

-BK is a founding board member of the Richard Hunt Legacy Foundation.
+BK is the founding Chairman of the Richard Hunt Legacy Foundation.

 Vice Chair